dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### ReentrantLock/ReentrantReadWriteLock/StampedLock
+reentrant - means same thread can acquire the lock it already acquired:
+* if you have `synchronized (this)` inside several functions, and they all called by the same thread - thread will not be blocked, because he already acquired and holding the lock on `this`, so it can enter any method with that lock
+* this is the meaning of reentrant - if a thread has already locked the monitor, it can lock the same monitor again
+* without it - we would have many problems of splitting complex code into several functions, because once thread enter another `synchronized` on the same monitor - it would be permanently blocked
+* internally - it has a lock count, and each entrance into lock increase the counter, and each exit the lock block is decreasing it - by the end the counter=0
 There are 3 main class to work with `Lock` interface:
 * ReentrantLock - basic implementation of `Lock` interface.
 This is same as using `synchronized` on each method.
 All locks in java including locks created by `synchronized` keyword are reentrant.
 That means same thread can re-acquire the lock several times, but in this case thread would need to release it exact number of times as it acquired it.
 Reentrancy achieved by JVM which maintain internal counter for each lock per thread, and if thread try to acquire lock second time, counter increased.
 If thread release lock, counter decreased, if counter == 0, then lock is released.
 This is done on purpose, so you don't get exception, otherwise if you call `synchronized` method from another `synchronized` method for the same thread you would get exception.
 But since all locks are reentrant you don't get it.
 * ReentrantReadWriteLock - implementation of `ReadWriteLock` with 2 locks for read & write (implemented as inner static classes and implementing `Lock` interface).
 This can be same as using `synchronized` + `volatile` and not synchronized read.
 We need readLock - to ensure multiple readers can read at the same time (compare to `synchronized` keyword where each reader would wait another reader until it release lock), and also readLock ensure that once writeLock is happening no read should be possible